 Confidentiality and Anonymity

-Reviewers must keep the content of the manuscript, including the abstract, confidential.
-They must inform the Editorial Office if they would like a student or colleague to complete the review on their behalf.
+Reviewers and Editors must keep the content of the manuscript, including the abstract, confidential.
+Reviewers must inform the Editorial Office if they would like a student or colleague to complete the review on their behalf.

-MDPI journals operate single or double-blind peer review.
+MDPI journals perform single- or double-blind peer review.
 Reviewers should be careful not to reveal their identity to the authors, either in their comments or in metadata for reports submitted in Microsoft Word or PDF format.

-MDPI journals offer authors the possibility to publish review reports with their paper and for reviewers to sign their open review reports but will not reveal reviewer name until publication and only with their explicit agreement.
+MDPI journals offer authors the possibility to publish review reports with their paper and for Reviewers to sign their open review reports; however, MDPI will not reveal reviewer names until publication and only with their explicit agreement.
 Further information can be found in Open Peer-Review Option.

 Updating Published Papers